On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

-Note that $\hatvhB$ is still an unbiased of $\vh$ while $\hatvsB$ introduces a small bias when estimating $\vs$.
-We use the following proposition to quantify the bias.
-We note that we can correct this bias by using a linear combination of $\hatvhB$ and $\hatvsB$.
+Note that $\hatvhB$ is still an unbiased estimator of $\vh$ while $\hatvsB$ introduces a small bias when estimating $\vs$ because these subsamples are not randomly obtained --- there is an over-representation of non-overlapping pairs.
+The following proposition quantifies this bias.